Knox on Wood

 I used this hike as sort of a test.
-Could I drive to the farthest (by time) spot in Connecticut (more or less) alone with my two boys, hike a long (for them) hike, go to lunch, go to Beer’d (duh), and then drive home.
+Could I drive to the furthest (by time) spot in Connecticut (more or less) alone with my two boys, hike a long (for them) hike, go to lunch, go to Beer’d Brewing (since I’d be down there), and then drive home.
 Calvin is not yet three and Damian is… Damian is Damian.

 Cutting to the finale – success!

 I didn’t decide to take this trip until the night before when I was enjoying another Beer’d beer – it was so darn good that while Hoang had the boys at her parents for Tet (Vietnamese New Year), I decided then and there I was driving to Stonington on Sunday.
 I simply had to.

 So I did.
 This was my first Avalonia hike and I was impressed.
 The signage and the trail maintenance were excellent, but really, the mere existence of the access trail to the property is nothing short of heroic.

 With these small parcels, access is often an issue.
 In this case, a fairly long and winding easement was achieved from more than one land owner.
 Not only that, the Darling Hill Farm allows for parking at the end of their driveway – at least I think they do, though to be courteous, there appears to be only space for one car there.
 It’s a very long driveway, but still.
 Be respectful.

 Part of being respectful is following the cleared and marked trail in the easement (rather than just walking up the driveway).
 Besides, it’s cool to walk along the property lines and think about the work that went in to securing easements like this.

 The trail follows a long stone wall into the woods, then up a hill in front of a massive house.
 Damian, as always, hemmed and hawed about the hike and repeatedly said he didn’t want to do it.
 But an amazing dynamic is emerging now with Calvin leading the way; imploring his brother to “hurry up, D!” over and over.